NyxIsBad/NyxIsBad/README.md

 # Hello!

 I'm a pretty casual 3nd year CS and Math major in college.
-I maintain the ClearVision Organization with over 2 million known downloads, and have experience in medical research, and full stack webdev.
-I'm interested in cybersec as well, although I'm not the greatest at rev (I did learn an ok amount of binary exploitation).
+I maintain the ClearVision Organization with over 2 million known downloads, and have experience in medical research and ML.
+I'm interested in cybersec and web dev as well, although I'm not the greatest at either (I did learn an ok amount of binary exploitation, and I enjoy working on full stack projects).
 I encourage you to dm me at Nyx#9567 (now night.flower after the username changes) on discord with any of my stuff you may be using that I have broken, or join the ClearVision support server.
 I enjoy playing video games too (especially osu!) so let me know if you're a fan as well.

 My main languages are
-- Python (scientific work/libraries + flask/django & webdev + cybersec (pwntools etc) + a good amount of scripting).
+- Python (scientific work (pytorch, scikit, np, etc) + flask/django & webdev + cybersec (pwntools etc) + a good amount of scripting).
 - C (I99)
 - Java
 - CSS (ok this is technically not a language but I'm *pretty* good at it)